AaronLeoCooper/webpack-ts-kit/README.md

 TypeScript, using Webpack 3 for development & building and TSLint for code quality.

+## Status

+This little project/boilerplate is still in development and I wouldn't *yet* recommend it for primetime production apps, however the goal for this project is to make it into a developer's friend for fast development and provide convenient tooling for optimised, production-ready static assets.

+Suggestions and PRs are welcome!

 ## Commands

 `npm start` — Run your local development server